What Mortgage Can You Get For £400 – £500 a Month?

-We’ll show all the details you need to know about getting a mortgage for £400 – £500 per month.
-Along with finding out how much you can borrow, we’ll also explain how to get the best rates and make your money go further.
+We’ll show all the details you need to know about getting a monthly mortgage for £400 – £500.
+We’ll also explain how much you can borrow and how to get the best rates and make your money go further.

 What size mortgage can you get for £400 – £500 per month?